opener-project/opener-project.github.com/source/documentation/polarity-tagger.md

 * Italian
 * Spanish

+The polarity tagger does not store any lexicon, it makes use of another repository that manages the lexicon (https://github.com/opener-project/VU-sentiment-lexicon), and you will need to have the lexicons installed on your computer in order to use them with the polarity tagger.

 ### Confused by some terminology?

 This software is part of a larger collection of natural language processing tools known as "the OpeNER project".
 You can find more information about the project at [the OpeNER portal](http://opener-project.github.io).
 There you can also find references to terms like KAF (an XML standard to represent linguistic annotations in texts), component, cores, scenario's and pipelines.